 Ithaca College Natural Resource Reserve

-Located across from the Bob Robinson Family Preserve is the Ithaca College Natural Resource Reserve (ICNRR).
-The ICNRR was also donated by Bob Robinson, and is managed more intensively, with more recreational use and fieldwork done on the site, and with limited alterations to the landscape.
+The Ithaca College Natural Resource Reserve (ICNRR) is located directly across Piper Road from the Bob Robinson Family Preserve in Newfield, and was also donated by Bob Robinson.
+In comparison to South Hill Natural Areas East and West, the ICNRR is managed more intensively, with more recreational use and fieldwork done on the site and limited alterations to the landscape.

 The ICNRR has within its borders one of the largest natural springs in Tompkins County.
 The habitat is a mix of uplands and lowlands, with abundant wildlife in the uplands due to spring seeps.
 The lowlands contain large springs as well as glacial eskers.
 The most prominent among these springs is a low-nutrient fen wetland on a large talus slope.
 Here roundleaf sundew (Drosera rotundifolia) can be found, a carnivorous plant that the Natural Resources Conservation Service classifies as exploitably vulnerable in New York State.
 Other ecological features include a high-elevation low-volume waterfall, plateaus, an oak-hickory stand, a maple (Acer spp.)/beech (Fagus grandifolia)/hemlock (Tsuga canadensis) stand, and 150-200 year old trees.